California Nurses Association/National Nurses Organizing Committee

-The California Nurses Association/National Nurses Organizing Committee (CNA/NNOC), an affiliate of National Nurses United, is a trade union labor union and professional association of registered nurses in the United States.
+The California Nurses Association/National Nurses Organizing Committee (CNA/NNOC), an affiliate of National Nurses United, is a labor union and professional association of registered nurses in the United States.
 Since 2018, CNA/NNOC has been led by Executive Director Bonnie Castillo, RN.

 Policies and activities

 COVID-19 pandemic

 California has the only legislatively mandated nurse-to-patient ratios in the country.
 In December 2020, during the fall/winter COVID-19 pandemic surge, governor Gavin Newsom gave all hospitals a temporary waiver from those mandates, which allowed hospitals, for example, to have ICU nurses care for three patients rather than two.
 The union protested against these waivers, saying that the staffing shortages are the fault of the hospitals, who should have anticipated the surge of cases and increased staff ahead of time.
 The union also stated that they felt that this temporary measure would not be temporary, but that the pandemic would be used as a reason to permanently revoke the staffing ratio requirements.
 The expedited waivers ended February 2021, and the union claimed victory.